rifki398/simple-robot2d-manipulator/README.md

 ## Files

-- **main:** Execute this file to run the main simulation.
+- ```main```: Execute this file to run the main simulation.
 This file also contain initial condition and desired condition.

-- **parameter:** Contains all parameters of the robotic arm, including control gains.
+- ```parameter```: Contains all parameters of the robotic arm, including control gains.
 This file runs automatically.

-- **plotEE:** A script that plots the end-effector position based on simulation time.
+- ```plotEE```: A script that plots the end-effector position based on simulation time.
 This file runs automatically.

-- **ArmPlot:** A script for visualizing the robotic arm in a 2D Cartesian coordinate system.
+- ```ArmPlot```: A script for visualizing the robotic arm in a 2D Cartesian coordinate system.

-- **Simulasi_DIY:** A Simulink file designed to simulate the robotic arm.
+- ```Simulasi_DIY```: A Simulink file designed to simulate the robotic arm.

 ## Getting Started